 Velas native application model is aiming for high performance by splitting its modifiable state across multiple accounts.
 While this allows Velas to process transactions in parallel on a single shard, it also introduces complications for ordinary DApps developers.
-Additionally, most DApp infrastructures already rely on Solidity and targeting the Ethereum blockchain.
-These two reasons can significantly slow down the spread of the Solana ecosystem.
+Additionally, many dApps already rely on Solidity and the Ethereum technology stack.
+These two reasons slow down the adoption of non-EVM ecosystems.

-To make the life of DApps developers and integrators more easier, we at Velas introduced a full hybrid of Solana (eBPF) VM and Ethereum VM.
+For the developer's convenience, we at Velas introduced a full hybrid of Solana (eBPF) VM and Ethereum VM.

-Note: EVM store tokens in nano lamports, so when you transfer for example, 5 lamports, your balance will be reported as 5*10^9
+Note: The EVM Space accounts VLX in nano lamports (10^18), so when you transfer for example, 5 lamports, your balance will be reported as 5*10^9

 Result after transaction processing: